bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

 The Poisson distribution is a discrete probability distribution with a single parameter :math:`\lambda`.
 Since the Poisson regression is discrete, so is our outcome variable.
-Typically, a Poisson regression is used to represent count data such as the numbrr of letters of mail (or email) in a day, or perhaps the number of customers walking into a store.
+Typically, a Poisson regression is used to represent count data such as the number of letters of mail (or email) in a day, or perhaps the number of customers walking into a store.

 The second difference between ordinary and Poisson regressions is how we relate